 4. Paloma Beach, Saint-Jean-Cap-Ferrat

-If you feel like going for something a little more exclusive on your South of France holiday, Paloma Beach is the place to be.
+If you feel like going for something a little more exclusive on your South of France holiday, this beach is the place to be.
 A section of this stretch of this half-sand, half-pebble coast is reserved solely for the private use of the rich and beautiful, while the other half is available to everyone else.
 As a result, take plenty of cash – you’ll need to hire a sunbed (and they’re not particularly cheap) but there’s always the possibility you can do a bit of sneaky celeb-spotting from behind your shades.

 5. Argelès North, Argelès

-If you’re a bit of a nature lover, the north side of the beach near Argelès is a great place to head.
-The main beach can get a little crowded and commercial at the best of times, but if you take a short walk you can still enjoy the clear waters and the stunning views of the Pyrenees without all the hustle and bustle – and right behind you is some equally picturesque grassland that helps block out the rest of the world.
+If you’re a bit of a nature lover, the north side of the beach near Argelès is a nice location to head.
+The main beach can get a little crowded and commercial at the best of times, but if you take a short walk you can still enjoy the quality clear waters and the stunning views of the Pyrenees without all the hustle and bustle – and right behind you is some equally picturesque grassland that helps block out the rest of the world.

 6. Gruissan Plage, Narbonne

-It’s not only that Gruissan Plage is a lovely little beach in and of itself.
-The town of Gruissan manages to strike the perfect balance between picturesque and lively, and with a casino, marina and plenty of nightlife, adults will have plenty to keep them occupied.
+It’s not only that it is a lovely little beach in and of itself.
+The town manages to strike the perfect balance between picturesque and lively, and with a casino, marina and plenty of nightlife, adults will have plenty to keep them occupied.
 Great for spending the day at the beach, then hiring yourself a babysitter and hitting the town at night!

 7. Point Zero beach, La Grande-Motte

-Another beach that benefits from being close to the town, Point Zero Beach might sound like an Andy McNab novel but it’s actually a lively welcoming place to spend a day in the Mediterranean sun.
+Another beach that benefits from being close to the town, Point Zero Beach might sound like an Andy McNab novel but it’s actually a lively welcoming spot to spend a day in the Mediterranean sun.
 Equally appealing to families, couples and groups of friends, it can get pretty packed – so make sure you head down early.

 8. Vias Beach, near Agde